mc3/serverPKI/docs/installation.rst

 .. _Configuration_DBAccount:

-        Dection with account data and credentials for the PostgreSQL DB.
+        Configuration of account data and credentials for the PostgreSQL DB.
         Passwords may be stored in pki_op's HOME in  HOME/.pgpass or client certs in HOME/.postgresql.crt and HOME/.postgresql.key